-When you mention Mardi Gras in St. Louis, most of us think of Soulard, home to one of the largest Mardi Gras celebrations outside of New Orleans.
-The Soulard festivities last for weeks, beginning with Twelfth Night in January and ending with Fat Tuesday on February 28.
-Here are the top events and celebrations during the 2017 Soulard Mardi Gras.
+When you mention Mardi Gras in St. Louis, most locals think of Soulard, home to one of the largest Mardi Gras celebrations outside of New Orleans.
+The Soulard festivities last for weeks, beginning with Twelfth Night on Jan.
+6 and ending with Fat Tuesday, which is on Feb.
+13 in 2018.
+Here are the top events and celebrations during the 2018 Soulard Mardi Gras.

 01 of 10